 No. 2 was a blank-faced black watch.
 The $19.95 model was its sixth-biggest seller and has been cut from the new spring-summer line.

 Due out in March and priced at $25 to $35. the line will include 26 styles in five categories: Skipper, Waikiki Surf, Memphis, High-Tech, and Meet Me at the Carlyle.

 Worldwide, some 310 million watches are sold annually, adding up to a $7 billion business.
 In this country, 75 percent cost under $75.
 Americans shelled out $2 billion for 65 million watches in 1982, and estimates are that they bought another 70 million in 1983.

 More than half of all watches are purchased as gifts, and the four months from September through December account for 60 percent of sales.
-In fact, Imgrueth calculates that on a per capita basis each American owns a wardrobe of two to three watches.
+In fact, Imgruth calculates that on a per-capita basis, each American owns a wardrobe of two to three watches.